 The UK has left the European Union, but at Essex our welcome to European students will remain as warm as ever.
 Here you'll find information about studying at Essex as an EU student after Brexit.

-We've been welcoming EU students at Essex with open arms for decades, and we will continue to do so after Brexit.
-Although the practicalities of coming to study in the UK have changed, Essex will continue to have lots to offer for EU students, and we're here to help you make your journey to Essex as smooth as possible.
+We've been welcoming EU students at Essex with open arms for decades, and we continue to do so after Brexit.
+Although the practicalities of coming to study in the UK have changed, Essex will continue to have lots to offer for EU students, and we are here to help you make your journey to Essex as smooth as possible.

 A notable number of our staff are also from the EU, and we form part of the wider European research community, with networks extending across the continent.
 Part of our commitment to our European networks is our membership in the YUFE and YERUN alliances.
 Through our partnership with the alliance universities around Europe, our students have the opportunity to apply for a YUFE Diploma Supplement programme, build networks across Europe, or spend time studying abroad at one of the partner universities, either virtually or in person.